jvilchesf/jvilchesf/README.md

 Currently working as a freelance data analyst.

-Interests on data analyst, data visualization and related fields.
+Interests on data analyst, data visualization, machine and deep learning.

 ---